Skip to main content

 Published Monday 12 February, 2024

-Plans are beginning to take shape to deliver more health, education, leisure and employment opportunities in Sheerness.
+Plans have taken shape to deliver more health, education, leisure and employment opportunities in Sheerness.

-The plans for EKC Sheppey College’s extension were on display for viewing and to get comments and feedback from the public and local councillors, before final plans are submitted to the council.
+The plans for EKC Sheppey College’s extension were on display for viewing and to get comments and feedback from the public and local councillors, before final plans were submitted to the council.

-The extension, which is part of the £20 million Sheerness Revival project has been put together by Swale Borough Council after successfully bidding for funding from the Government's Levelling Up Fund.
+The extension, which is part of the £20 million Sheerness Revival project has been put together by Swale Borough Council.

 This extension will provide more places for students and an expanded curriculum at the college to give opportunities to residents for careers in key industries.